 So what is it?
 I feel like you’ll experience this if you travel to a place with another religion or just a totally different way of living.
 I travelled to Asia in the spring of 2018, and if you’ve read my other blog posts too: you’ll know this was Singapore and Indonesia.
 However, to be completely fair: these places have been influenced by tourism quite a bit which means that the shock isn’t as bad in these places compared to other places where the local culture and religion are more preserved compared to Bali (for example).

-Culture shock is mostly described as the feeling you get after leaving your beloved and familiar home to visit or live in another social environment or in another culture.
+Culture shock is mostly described as the feeling you get after leaving your beloved and familiar home to visit or live in another social environment or between different cultures.
 It’s no guarantee that an open-minded person will not experience the culture shock!
 There are about four stages.

 - All is great – the Honeymoon phase